CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 According to the coach, the fall was alright because it happened for the right reasons.

-“I know she didn’t like how he felt in that competition.
+“I know she didn’t like how she felt in that competition.
 So she’s going to be even more focused.
 We made a decision before that competition.
 She could have easily gone around 13.20-13.30 and won the race.
 But we took a risk, I wanted to work on a couple of things in that race, that we hadn’t had a huge amount of time working on in the past,” Hillier explained.

 “So we took a little bit of risk, you know, and it was coming off.
 It was paying off because she ran the best seven-eight hurdles that she’s ever run.
 And then she just couldn’t quite finish it.
 It happened for the right reasons, not the wrong reasons.
 It happened because she ran so well.
 Her feedback was that ‘I felt so fast’.
 We know how we can take it to the next level.”